-Turkish forces push deeper into Syria, with deaths rising
+Turkish forces advance in Syria as US troops come under fire

 The Kurdish-led force said 22 of its fighters were killed since Wednesday.

 The Kurdish militia has fired dozens of mortars into Turkey in the past two days, including Akcakale, according to officials in two provinces on the Turkish side.
-They said at least nine civilians were killed, including a 9-month-old boy and three girls under 15.
+They said at least 17 civilians were killed in the shelling, including a 9-month-old boy and three girls under 15.

 Mourners in Akcakale carried the coffin of the slain boy, Mohammed Omar Saar, as many shouted, “Damn the PKK!” referring to the Kurdish insurgent group in Turkey linked to Syrian Kurdish fighters.
 The PKK is considered a terrorist group by Turkey, the United States and other countries.

-The latest attack hit the town of Suruc, and a child in the town of Ceylanpinar died of his wounds Thursday night, the Anadolu Agency reported.
+One attack hit the town of Suruc, and a child in the town of Ceylanpinar died of his wounds Thursday night, the Anadolu Agency reported.

 On the Syrian side, seven civilians have been killed since Wednesday, activists said.